Lata2118/Python-Assignments/README.md

 The third file contain a Python program that takes an integer input from the user and check if it even or odd

 The fourth file contains a python program that displays the sum of the integers from 1 to 50

+The fifth file containn a python program that calculates thye factorial of a number by taking an input from the user

+The sixth file contains apython program  that calculates 1. square root, 2.
+Natural logarithm, 3.
+Sine  of a number by taking an input from the user